shawna-tuli-silicon-valley/uci-ics-penn-medicine-global-radiation-oncology-analytics/README.md

 ![uci](https://user-images.githubusercontent.com/19508013/192877507-45ad91e6-8b8a-4a07-ac4a-57e75d648ce1.png)
 ![uci_Ics_d_fl_p7685](https://user-images.githubusercontent.com/19508013/165677982-da0a9e96-dab4-4a12-b068-9b33c1305519.png)

-Associated with Donald Bren School of Information and Computer Sciences at the University of California, Irvine, Penn Medicine: University Health System, and Perelman School of Medicine at the University of Pennsylvania.
-Data sourced from Penn Medicine Radiation Oncology REDCap data.

 ∙ [Shawna Tuli 2020 Final Report](https://github.com/shawna-tuli-stanford-uci-kelloggexeced/uci-ics-penn-medicine-radiation-oncology-analytics/blob/main/papers/Report_Final_George_Tuli_9.pdf)

 "Shawna is very professional, organized and great to work with!
 Take initiative and delivers what she commits to doing." - Surbhi Grover (University of Pennsylvania Assistant Professor and Director of Global Radiation Oncology)